Particular/docs.particular.net/nservicebus/outbox/index.md

 1. Enable the outbox on any endpoints that only send or publish messages to already-converted endpoints, where the outbox will be able to properly handle any duplicate messages.
 1. Progress outward until all endpoints are converted.

-WARNING: When verifying outbox functionality, it can sometimes be helpful to temporarily [stop the MS DTC Service](https://technet.microsoft.com/en-us/library/cc770732.aspx).
+WARNING: When verifying outbox functionality, it can be helpful to temporarily [stop the MSDTC Service](https://technet.microsoft.com/en-us/library/cc770732.aspx).
 This ensures that the outbox is working as expected, and no other resources are enlisting in distributed transactions.

 ## Message identity

 The outbox only uses the incoming [message identifier](/nservicebus/messaging/message-identity.md) as a unique key for deduplicating messages.
-If the sender does not use outbox when sending messages, it is responsible for ensuring that the message identifier value is consistent when that message is sent multiple times.
+If the sender does not use the outbox when sending messages, it is responsible for ensuring that the message identifier value is consistent when that message is sent multiple times.

 ## Outbox expiration duration

 To determine if a message has been processed before, the identification data for each outbox record is retained.
-The duration that this data is retained for will vary depending on the persistence chosen for the outbox.
+The duration that this data is retained for varies depending on the persistence chosen for the outbox.
 The default duration, as well as the frequency of data removal, can be overridden for all outbox persisters.

 After the outbox data retention period has lapsed, a retried message will be seen as the first of its kind and will be reprocessed.
 It is important to ensure that the retention period of outbox data is longer than the maximum time the message can be retried, including delayed retries and manual retries via ServicePulse.